sophiexingsu/wustl-latex-dissertation-template/README.md

 # Dissertation and Thesis Template

-The is a LaTeX version of the dissertation and thesis template for The Graduate School at Washington University in St. Louis. (http://graduateschool.wustl.edu/policies-and-guides)
+The is a LaTeX version of the dissertation and thesis template for The Graduate School at Washington University in St. Louis. (https://provost.wustl.edu/vpge/phd-education-and-governance/)

-Template version: July 2018
+Template version: August (July) 2022

 ## About